Skrazzo/tmdb-tv-checker/README.md

 # tmdb-tv-checker

-tmdb-tv-checker is an executable made with Deno 2.0, that checks your shows, if any new seasons or episodes have come out for your shows, and notifies you via email
+A command-line tool that helps you keep track of your TV shows and anime collection.
+Made with [Deno 2.0](https://deno.land/) for a smooth experience.
+Perfect for media server owners who want to stay on top of their collection.

 ## Features

+tmdb-tv-checker automatically:

+-   Scans your media folders
+-   Checks for new episodes and seasons using TMDB
--   Finds shows based on files in your filesystem
+-   Finds missing episodes in your collection
--   Caches show information from TMDB in an sqlite database
--   Notifies you via email when new episodes are available
+-   Sends you email notifications about what's missing

+you can also:

 -   Ignore and include specific shows
--   Configurable via config file
+-   Configure via config file

 ## Installation